Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Related Work

 \paragraph{Techniques to enhance reasoning.} A large body of work has focused on improving the (deductive) reasoning capabilities of LLMs and related downstream tasks such as mathematics and coding ~\citep{ttt1, CoT, ToT, consistency, RLVRmultiple, tulu, ICL1, ICL2}.
-The first line of work aims to elicit the emergent capabilities of LLMs by different formats of prompts, such as chain-of-thought (CoT) ~\citep{CoT}, tree-of-thought (ToT) ~\citep{ToT}, and self-consistency ~\citep{consistency}.
-The second line of work leverages in-context learning by providing few-shot examples to LLMs.
-The third line of work views LLM token generation as a reinforcement learning problem and utilizes verifiable reward functions (reinforcement learning with verifiable reward, \emph{RLVR};~\citealt{tulu, RLVRmultiple}) to steer LLMs to improved reasoning.
-The fourth line of work scales LLMs' test time to increase the accuracy of reasoning problems.
-It is worth noting that most techniques discussed above focus mainly on deductive reasoning.
+The first line of work aims to elicit the emergent capabilities of LLMs using different prompt formats, such as chain-of-thought ~\citep[CoT;][]{CoT}, tree-of-thought ~\citep[ToT;][]{ToT}, self-consistency ~\citep{consistency}, and in-context learning.
+The second line of work post-trains LLMs with reinforcement learning with verifiable reward (\emph{RLVR}) ~\citealt{tulu, RLVRmultiple} to improve LLM reasoning.
+Since non-deductive reasoning is inherently ambiguous, it is difficult to define a verifiable reward in non-deductive settings.
+The third line of work uses neuro-symbolic approaches to enhance the efficiency and reliability of LLM reasoning~\citep {ns1,ns2,ns3}.
+However, they are either not directly applicable to unstructured natural language input or designed for deductive reasoning applications.
 This work investigates whether the above methods benefit inductive and abductive reasoning.